ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 [![Fast Double Fibonacci]({static}images/recursion/fast_double_fibonacci-thumbnail.png){: .narrow .b-lazy width=700 data-src=/blog/images/recursion/fast_double_fibonacci.png }](/blog/images/recursion/fast_double_fibonacci.png)

-It is even possible to further reduce the number of recursive calls by converting the multi recursive function into a linear recursive function by changing its structure to return two values at once:
+It is even possible to further reduce the number of recursive calls by converting the multi-recursive function into a linear recursive function by changing its structure to return two values at once:

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=def%20fibonacci%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20%23%20based%20on%3A%20https%3A//www.nayuki.io/page/fast-fibonacci-algorithms%0A%20%20%20%20def%20nth_and_nth_plus_one%28n%3A%20int%29%20-%3E%20tuple%5Bint,%20int%5D%3A%0A%20%20%20%20%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20return%200,%201%0A%20%20%20%20%20%20%20%20a,%20b%20%3D%20nth_and_nth_plus_one%28n%20//%202%29%0A%20%20%20%20%20%20%20%20c%20%3D%20a%20*%20b%20*%202%20-%20a%20**%202%0A%20%20%20%20%20%20%20%20d%20%3D%20a%20**%202%20%2B%20b%20**%202%0A%20%20%20%20%20%20%20%20nth,%20nth_plus_one%20%3D%20%28c,%20d%29%20if%20n%20%25%202%20%3D%3D%200%20else%20%28d,%20c%20%2B%20d%29%0A%20%20%20%20%20%20%20%20return%20nth,%20nth_plus_one%0A%20%20%20%20%0A%20%20%20%20nth,%20_%20%3D%20nth_and_nth_plus_one%28n%29%0A%20%20%20%20return%20nth%0A%0Aassert%20%5Bfibonacci%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B0,%201,%201,%202,%203,%205,%208%5D&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}